-Both indirect and polymorphic have a null state which is used to implement move.
+Both indirect and polymorphic have a null state that is used to implement move.
 The null state is not intended to be observable to the user.
-There is no operator bool or has\value member function.
+There is no operator bool or has_value member function.
 Accessing the value of an indirect or polymorphic after it has been moved from is erroneous behaviour.
-We provide a valueless\after\move member function that returns true if an object is in a valueless state to allow explicit checks for the valueless state in cases where it cannot be verified statically.
+We provide a valueless_after_move member function that returns true if an object is in a valueless state to allow explicit checks for the valueless state in cases where it cannot be verified statically.